Interviewsand Articles

 I took the exit.
 What did it matter if I spent an hour exploring this paradise?
 Now on a two-lane road, virtually deserted, I was skirting the base of the Rubies heading south.
 In places, enough water was flowing to form small streams that passed under the road through concrete pipes.

 Everything was close by now that I was off the Interstate.
 It wasn’t long before a larger stream passed under the road and I pulled off on the shoulder.
 Stepping out of the car, I looked for a spot where I could get through the typical rancher’s style split wood and barbed wire fence.
 Finding one, I walked out into this landscape that seems so empty most of the year, especially from a distance.
 I found the stream and walked along it in the secret abundance that's so easily missed.
-This photo is the only evidence I took back with me, a small window, into what I found.
+This photo is the only evidence I took back with me.

 works & conversations #2 - Greeting the Light